jundis/CWSlack-SlashCommands/README.md

 # Installation Instructions

-## cwslack.php
+## cwslack.php, activities, contacts, notes, and configs

-1. Download the cwslack.php file and config.php file.
+1. Download the respective php file, functions.php, and config.php files.
 2. Place on a compatible web server
 3. Create a new slack slash command integration at https://SLACK TEAM.slack.com/apps/A0F82E8CA-slash-commands
 4. Set command to /t (or other if you prefer)